sebschlicht/bachelor-thesis/roadmap.md

 In short: It will not apply the transaction to the whole cluster but maybe to some slaves and can trigger multiple network requests if the write request targets a slave.

 The long version:
-If a write request targets the master node, the commit will affect the master only.
-There is a configuration option (ha.tx_push_factor) to set the replication factor.
 Though the slaves will request a stream of occurred transactions in a fixed interval (ha.pull_interval) or if mandated (see below) to keep their data up-to-date.
 If a write request targets a slave node, the commit

 1. forces the slave to synchronize the affected nodes with the master if behind master's branch